MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-manual-conversion.md

 <span id="make-appx" />
 ## Generate a Windows app package

 Use **MakeAppx.exe** to generate a Windows app package for your project.
-It's included with the Windows 10 SDK.
+It's included with the Windows 10 SDK, and if you have Visual Studio installed, it can be easily accessed through the Developer Command Prompt for your Visual Studio version.

 See [Create an app package with the MakeAppx.exe tool](https://docs.microsoft.com/windows/uwp/packaging/create-app-package-with-makeappx-tool)